7 Tips for a Fruitful Collaboration With Translators

 A little praise from time to time doesn’t hurt.
 Let them know when you are happy with their work!
 Your linguists will feel appreciated and encouraged to provide even better content for your company.

-To sum it up, the more effective you communicate during the translation collaboration, the better your results will be.
+To sum it up, the more effectively you communicate during the translation collaboration, the better your results will be.
 The main factor here is to keep an open and constructive stream of communication.
 This does not mean you have to set up lengthy meetings.
 Instead, be proactive during the onboarding and clear in your instructions.
 By properly communicating, you will avoid time-consuming and costly revisions later on.
 Moreover, your translators will be much more involved and committed to producing high-quality translations that will really speak to your target audience and thus increase your sales.

 If you are ready for fruitful translator collaboration and a smooth localisation process, browse our freelance translator catalogue and start collaborating!